Skip to main content

 Opt-in label

 Add the mif.moreh.io/log.collect=true label to a pod to include its logs in Vector's collection.
-Pods without this label are ignored entirely.
+Pods without this label are ignored, except for components collected automatically (see Automatically collected components).

 metadata: